jcocchi/IoTPlantWatering/InfrastructureOptions.md

 Step 3 - Install Client Web Application

 ## Option 5 - Node API and Node Web App on Azure App Services
+Use Azure App Service to host each application on PaaS.